List of Space: 1999 books and other media: Exploring Space: 1999

 In 1997, McFarland & Company released a non-fiction, scholarly monograph of Space: 1999 by John Kenneth Muir, titled Exploring Space: 1999: an Episode Guide and Complete History of the Mid-1970s Science Fiction Television Series.
 It was re-released in paperback by McFarland in April 2005.

 Destination: Moonbase Alpha

-In 2010, Telos Publishing released the most comprehensive non-fiction book published on the subject of Space: 1999.
-Written by Robert E. Wood and titled Destination: Moonbase Alpha: the Unofficial and Unauthorised Guide to Space: 1999, the book runs to 490 pages and contains a colour photo section featuring model spaceships created for Space: 1999 by special effects technician Martin Bower, as well as a foreword by Zienia Merton (Sandra Benes) and an afterword by Barry Morse (Professor Victor Bergman).
+By Robert E. Wood and titled Destination: Moonbase Alpha: the Unofficial and Unauthorised Guide to Space: 1999, runs to 490 pages and contains a colour photo section featuring model spaceships created for Space: 1999 by special effects technician Martin Bower, a foreword by Zienia Merton (Sandra Benes), and an afterword by Barry Morse (Professor Victor Bergman).
+Published in 2010 by Telos Publishing.